US-Colombia Free Trade Agreement

 House: 262 Ayes – 167 Noes

-In 2020, the United States exported $12.06 billion of goods to Colombia, with total trade amounting to $22.83 billion.
-The U.S. imported $10.77 billion of goods from Colombia including: oil and gas, agricultural products, primary metal manufacturing, and petroleum and coal products.
-The top U.S. exports included petroleum, chemicals, computer and electronic products, and food manufactures.
+In 2021, the United States exported $16.45 billion of goods to Colombia, with total trade amounting to $29.6 billion.
+The U.S. imported $13.15 billion of goods from Colombia including: oil and gas, agricultural products, primary metal manufacturing, and petroleum and coal products.
+The top U.S. exports included chemicals, petroleum, processed foods, agricultural products, and transportation equipment.

 Per the U.S. Department of Commerce, International Trade Administration, the U.S.-Colombia Trade Promotion Agreement offers tremendous opportunities for California’s exporters.
-When the Agreement enters into force, 80 percent of U.S. consumer and industrial exports to Colombia, including nearly all information technology products; mining, agriculture, and construction equipment; medical and scientific equipment; auto parts; paper products; and chemicals, will be duty-free immediately.
-The remaining tariffs phase out over 10 years.
-U.S. farmers and ranchers will also become much more competitive, benefiting from immediate duty-free treatment of 77 percent of current U.S. agriculture exports.
-Key U.S. agriculture exports such as cotton, wheat, soybeans, high-quality beef, apples, pears, peaches, cherries, and almonds will be duty-free upon entry into force of the Agreement.
+When the Agreement entered into force, 80 percent of U.S. consumer and industrial exports to Colombia, including nearly all information technology products; mining, agriculture, and construction equipment; medical and scientific equipment; auto parts; paper products; and chemicals, became duty-free immediately.
+The remaining tariffs phased out over 10 years.
+U.S. farmers and ranchers also became much more competitive, benefiting from immediate duty-free treatment of 77 percent of current U.S. agriculture exports.
+Key U.S. agriculture exports such as cotton, wheat, soybeans, high-quality beef, apples, pears, peaches, cherries, and almonds also became duty-free upon entry into force of the Agreement.
 Colombia will phase out all other agricultural tariffs within 19 years.

 CalChamber Urges Support for Trade Agreements